3scale-labs/3scale_ws_api_for_dotnet/README.md

 This plugin supports the 3 main calls to the 3scale backend:

-- *authrep* and *oauth_authrep* grant access to your API and reports the traffic on it in one call.
+- *authrep* grants access to your API and reports the traffic on it in one call.
 - *authorize* and *oauth_authorize* grant access to your API.
-- *report* reports traffic on your API.
+- *report* and *oauth_report* report traffic on your API.

 3scale supports 3 authentication modes: App Id, User Key and OAuth.